 Features and Performance

-Although, you already have the Sanwa buttons and joystick so they should be good enough for even the most pickiest of gamers.
+You have to remove the plexiglass and sticker by unscrewing the screws and pulling them off for modding.
+Once exposed, you can see that all the components are laid out pretty straightforwardly.
+Modding may not be a super cakewalk, but it is simple enough.
+Although you already have the Sanwa buttons and joystick, they should be good enough for even the pickiest gamers.
 As for how they perform, as exquisitely as ever.
-There is rarely going to be a case of the buttons sticking too much or not being registered.
-Sanwa buttons and joystick are designed to be able to withstand long term usage so you are really good to go.
+There will rarely be a case of the buttons sticking too much or not being registered.
+Sanwa buttons and joystick are designed to withstand long-term usage, so you are perfect to go.

 - Sanwa OSBF-30 buttons and Sanwa JLF joystick

-- A nice weight to it which assures that it can withstand long term use
+- An excellent weight to it assures that it can withstand long term use

 - Features Tournament mode